-Remove probes that are discordant with RNA-seq results: The same CD4 and CD19 controls included in each batch of microarray processing were also analyzed by deep RNA sequencing (RNA-seq; $\sim 2 \times 10^8$ Illumina paired end reads; details reported elsewhere, Doran et al, in preparation).
-Comparison of the RNAseq results with the microarray data (Fig. 5) showed generally good agreement with the microarray results, as many of the genes scoring as expressed by RNA-seq (>I FPKM - fragments per kilobase of exon per million fragments mapped) were also positive by microarray (> standard ImmGen threshold of 7, after log2 transformation).
-A fraction (18%, 1599/9031) of the transcripts detected by RNA-seq scored below threshold on the microarray (log2 expression <7) or were simply absent from the microarray but were essentially not detected in either of the RNA-seq runs (red dots on Fig. 5).
-These were considered to result from cross-hybridization on the microarray, a hypothesis supported by the nature of the transcripts were removed from the released datagroups.
+The same CD4 and CD19 controls included in each batch of microarray processing were also analyzed by deep RNA sequencing (RNA-seq; $\sim 2 \times 10^8$ Illumina paired end reads; details reported elsewhere, Doran et al, in preparation).
+Comparison of the RNAseq results with the microarray data (Fig. 4) showed generally good agreement with the microarray results, as many of the genes scoring as expressed by RNA-seq (>1 FPKM - fragments per kilobase of exon per million fragments mapped) were also positive by microarray (> standard ImmGen threshold of 7, after log2 transformation).
+A fraction (18%, 1599/9031) of the transcripts detected by RNA-seq scored below threshold on the microarray (log2 expression <7) or were simply absent from the microarray (7%, 666/9031).
+More a problem were transcripts that scored robustly on the microarray but were essentially not detected in either of the RNA-seq runs (red dots on Fig. 4).
+These were considered to result from cross-hybridization on the microarray, a hypothesis supported by the nature of the transcripts, many of which corresponded to very homologous multigene families (e.g. Hist1).
+These transcripts were removed from the released datagroups.